stevana/hot-swapping-state-machines2/README.md

 double the throughput, without breaking determinism (as opposed to when worker pools are used).

-Let me just leave you with one final image: I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes that cannot send messages to which other process they like (graph-like structure), but rather only downstream (DAG-like structure).
+Let me just leave you with one final image: I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes (or `gen_server`s more precisely) that cannot send messages to which other process they like (graph-like structure), but rather only downstream (DAG-like structure).

 This restriction makes it easier to make everything deterministic, which in turn makes it easier to (simulation) test.

+It should also make it possible for the implementation to be more efficient.
+For example, if we want to have a pipeline that takes the output of one state machine and broadcasts it to two other state machines (on the same computer) then in Erlang the output would be copied to the two machines downstream, whereas with pipelines we can do it without copying.

-## Plan
+## Implementation

 * I hope that the abstract theory helps explain where my ideas are coming from, now let's make things concrete with some code